-(Vs.13-14) "And Samuel said to Saul, 'Thou hast done foolishly: thou hast not kept the commandment of the LORD thy God, which he commanded thee: for now, would the LORD have established thy kingdom upon Israel forever.
-But now thy kingdom shall not continue: "the LORD hath sought him a man after his own heart," and the LORD hath commanded him to be captain over his people, because thou hast not kept that which the LORD commanded thee.'"...[That was the beginning of Saul's trouble.]
+(Vs.13-14) "And Samuel said to Saul, Thou hast done foolishly: thou hast not kept the commandment of the LORD thy God, which he commanded thee: for now, would the LORD have established thy kingdom upon Israel for ever.
+But now thy kingdom shall not continue: "the LORD hath sought him a man after his own heart", and the LORD hath commanded him to be captain over his people, because thou hast not kept that which the LORD commanded thee."[That was the beginning of Saul's trouble.]

-(1st.Samuel 28:5), we were given an account of another battle with the Philistines on Mt.
+In the 28th. chapter of 1st.Samuel (5th. verse), we were given an account of another battle with the Philistines on Mt.
 Gilboa.
-"And, when Saul saw the host of the Philistines, he was afraid, and his heart greatly trembled."
-(The Bible says).
+"And, when Saul saw the host of the Philistines, he was afraid, and his heart greatly trembled." (the Bible says).

 That is always the result of a wavering heart, doubts and fears which disturb our peace, are invariably the result of a 'wavering heart'.
-The moment we waver (in our faith), that moment Satan can fill us with doubts and fears, but the moment that we burn our bridges behind us, doubts and fear will disappear, and real faith of God takes possession of us. (vs 6) "And when Saul enquired of the LORD, the LORD answered him not, neither by dreams, nor by Urim, nor by prophets."
+The moment we waver (in our faith), that moment Satan can fill us with doubts and fears, but the moment that we burn our bridges behind us, doubts and fear will disappear, and real faith of God takes possession of us.(vs 6) "And when Saul enquired of the LORD, the LORD answered him not, neither by dreams, nor by Urim, nor by prophets."

-How many Christians have done this very thing, for they will say, "I tried the Lord, but I did not get my answer, and I had to do something.
-I tried trusting the Lord, but it did not work out."
+How many Christians have done this very thing, for they will say, "I tried the Lord, but I did not get my answer, and I had to do some-thing.
+I tried trusting the Lord, but it did not work out."(James 1:6-7) "But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.
+For let not that man suppose that he will receive anything from the Lord;".

-Saul had tried the Lord first; to know about the battle, but God saw that he intended to see a 'spiritualist', if he did not receive an answer quickly.
+Saul had tried the Lord first; to know about the battle, but God saw that he intended to see a spiritualist if he did not receive an answer quickly.
 God already knew that Saul would go to the witch of Endor and inquire of her, (for God sees the heart of a person, not their outward appearance).
-That attitude of the heart shut out God's power. (vs.7) "Then said Saul unto his servants, 'Seek me a woman that hath a familiar spirit, that I may go to her and enquire of her.'
+That attitude (of the heart) shut out God's power. (vs.7) AThen said Saul unto his servants, Seek me a woman that hath a familiar spirit, that I may go to her and enquire of her.
 And his servants said to him, Behold, there is a woman that hath a 'familiar spirit' at Endor."